Zepbound Vs. Mouth Guard: What Works Best for Sleep Apnea Treatment?

 Bariatric surgery plays a role in reducing your weight and in removing fat cells from in and around your cheeks, throat and neck.
 It causes remission from sleep apnea in approximately 85% patients who have undergone the surgery.

-There are 4 types of sleeping styles based on the position how you sleep i.e. side sleeper, back sleeper, stomach sleeper and combination sleeper.
+There are 3 types of sleeping styles based on the position how you sleep.

-I’ll now guide you through the types of sleeping position and together we will figure which sleeping style is the best for you to relieve sleep apnea.
-Time and again I have mentioned certain strategies, head positioning alterations and solutions for your help.
+I’ll now guide you through the types of sleeping styles so you can figure out which sleeping style is the best for you to get relief from sleep apnea and snoring.

 1. Side Sleeping Position